 Norah O'Donnell is the co-host of "CBS This Morning."
 She also contributes to "60 Minutes," serves as the principal substitute anchor for "Face the Nation," and fills in as anchor for the "CBS Evening News."
 O'Donnell joined "CBS This Morning" in July 2012.
 Prior to that, she served as CBS News Chief White House Correspondent.

-Since joining “CBS This Morning,” O’Donnell has traveled the globe covering major stories, including the historic election of Pope Francis in Vatican City, the devastating tornado in Moore, Oklahoma, and the Boston Marathon bombing.
-O’Donnell was also part of the CBS News team that received an Alfred I. DuPont Award for the network’s coverage of the 2012 Newtown massacre.
-She has interviewed some of the world’s most notable figures, including Malala Yousafzai, the Dalai Lama, former Iranian President Mahmoud Ahmedinejad, and former President Bill Clinton.
-She was named “Broadcaster of the Year” by the New York State Broadcasters Association in 2014.
+Since joining "CBS This Morning," O'Donnell has traveled the globe covering major stories, including the historic election of Pope Francis in Vatican City, the devastating tornado in Moore, Oklahoma, and the Boston Marathon bombing.
+O'Donnell was also part of the CBS News team that received an Alfred I. DuPont Award for the network's coverage of the 2012 Newtown massacre.
+She has interviewed some of the world's most notable figures, including Nobel Peace Prize winner Malala Yousafzai, the Dalai Lama, Former President Bill Clinton, Former Secretary of State Hillary Clinton, House Speaker John Boehner and President Barack Obama.
+She also landed the first interview with NFL Commissioner Roger Goodell at the height of the league's domestic violence scandal.
+O'Donnell was named "Broadcaster of the Year" by the New York State Broadcasters Association in 2014.

 O'Donnell has covered a number of breaking news stories.
 She reported from the Pentagon on Sept.
 11, 2001, and received the prestigious Sigma Delta Chi Award for Breaking News Coverage for a "Dateline NBC" story titled, "D.C.
 In Crisis."
 In the months following the attacks, she traveled extensively with then-Secretary of Defense Donald Rumsfeld, including on his first trip to Afghanistan following the terrorist attacks.